SecretFoundation/SNIPs/SNIP-21.md

-The existing `Transfer`, `TransferFrom`, `Send`, `SendFrom`, `Burn`, `Mint`, and `BurnFrom` messages MAY also accept a `memo` field, which is just a regular JSON string.
+The existing `Transfer`, `TransferFrom`, `Send`, `SendFrom`, `Burn`, `Mint`, and `BurnFrom` messages MAY also accept a `memo` field, which is just a regular string.
 This memo SHOULD be saved in the transaction history of the balances involved in the transaction (`from`, `sender`, and `receiver`) and served as the `memo` field of items in the responses to the `TransferHistory` and `TransactionHistory`